Kilobytz/RR-Plugin/README.md

 Remake and simplify commands - use "/couple"  as a prefix -DONE

-Add abomination of a vanish feature -DONE (temporary until I get more stable one made)
+Fix the abomination of a vanish feature

+Refine and streamline the mole feature

+Get the netty stuff working